 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Berkley on December 4, 2007 in paperback and has 375 pages.
+It is part of the , series and is a This paranormal romance is a paperback edition that was published by Berkley on December 4, 2007 and has 375 pages.

 An anthology of four sizzling, erotic tales of the paranormal from Lora Leigh, Angela Knight, Diane Whiteside, and Emma Holly.